The Amazon SageMaker K-means algorithm.

 - max_iterations (int) – Maximum iterations for Lloyds EM procedure in the local kmeans used in finalize stage.

-- tol (int) – Tolerance for change in ssd for early stopping in local kmeans.
+- tol (float) – Tolerance for change in ssd for early stopping in local kmeans.

 - num_trials (int) – Local version is run multiple times and the one with the best loss is chosen.
 This determines how many times.